zilliztech/akcio/src/agent/README.md

 ### Configuration

-The default ChatAgent is based on Langchain `ConversationChatAgent`, using [customized prompts](agent/prompt.py).
+The default ChatAgent is based on LangChain `ConversationChatAgent`, using [customized prompts](agent/prompt.py).
  You can modify prompts for your scenarios.

 ```python